Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.ApplicationStatus/README.md

 # ArangoDb Health Check

-This health check verifies that application is up and runnning based on IHostApplicationLifetime.
+This health check verifies that application is up and runnning based on `IHostApplicationLifetime`.
-If application recieved stop signal, eg: SIGTERM in docker container - then health status will be unhealthy and application won't be able to recieve new requests.
+If application received stop signal, eg: SIGTERM in docker container - then health status will be unhealthy and application won't be able to receive new requests.

 ## Example Usage